vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 {% endhighlight %}

 If you pay attention, I defined some environment variables.
-These are for hide information about private keys and secrets from AWS access and Twitter API.
+These are for hiding information about private keys and secrets from AWS access and Twitter API.

 **Note:** To obtain the Twitter's keys and secrets, access to: [https://developer.twitter.com/en/apps](https://developer.twitter.com/en/apps)